 author • historian • TV & radio contributor • researcher • storyteller • costumed interpreter • workshop facilitator • heritage consultant

-Lauren’s most recent book is So Great a Prince: England and the Accession of Henry VIII (Head of Zeus), which explores the political intrigues of Henry VIII’s first year as king alongside the daily lives of his subjects.
+Lauren is the author of The Arrow of Sherwood (Pen & Sword Fiction), a historical fiction which roots the mythic figure of Robin Hood in the complex reality of the twelfth century; and So Great a Prince: England and the Accession of Henry VIII (Head of Zeus), which explores the political intrigues of Henry VIII’s first year as king alongside the daily lives of his subjects.

 I have read many takes on Robin Hood over the years but this book has been, by far, my favourite.